opencog/opencog/examples/pln/inference-control-learning/README.md

 P1 = I1_0^1 pdf1(p1) * cdf2(p1) * ... * cdfn(p1) dp1
 ```

-If we store the values of
+If we store the values (assuming we don't already have them stored in
+the TV objects) of

 ```
 pdfi(p)